Insights

 Not all clients are equal.
 Some are better than others!

-One of my agency clients resigned a client of theirs that had become intolerable.
 Their client had become so unpleasant and bullying that no one in the agency was willing to work on the client’s business.
 When the agency actually resigned them, the client was surprised as they claimed they had no idea how badly they were behaving.
 They pleaded to be given a second chance.
 The shoe is now well and truly on the other foot.

-- Identify your ‘bottom clients’
+- Identify your ‘least profitable/worst behaving clients’

-When I run workshops and speak at conferences I am often told how busy people are.
+When I run workshops and speak at conferences, I am often told how busy people are.
 It’s easy to be ‘busy fools’ running faster, working harder and working longer.
 Perversely when we slow down and take time to think we will go faster and be more productive.
 Let’s learn from our mistakes.
 Let’s take responsibility and see clients as investments.
-Invest your time and effort into your most profitable, and potentially most profitable, clients. - Where do you want to be in two years time?
+Invest your time and effort into your most profitable, and potentially most profitable, clients. - Where do you want to be in two years’ time?

 Choose your timing to replace troublesome clients – do it when you are on a roll, a winning streak.
 Do it when you’re ahead of target. - Spread the business